Lahitan/insta-spot-assignment/README.md

 ## 🔗 Live Demo

-- You can view the deployed app on [insta-spot-assignment.netlify.app].
+- You can view the deployed app on ['insta-spot-assignment.netlify.app'].

 ## 🙌 Acknowledgements